BoomPowbep/workshop-node/README.md

 This app displays the pseudonyms of the Twitter users who activated their localization. 😈 Of course it doesn't actually shows the location.

+It starts with the keyword 'clinton'.
+Then the user can add an other keyword.

 The initial idea was to show recent tweets origin on an interactive map.
 Hovever, the free Twitter API does not allow us to locate any user.

+Sometimes the API crashes, I don't know why.

 ### Install